wjzhang5464/ece209as_project/docs/report.md

 * Mittal et al.[5] exploit the congruence between facial and verbal emotions by constructing a double Siamese neural network consisting of extracted expression features and expression vectors, and extracted vocal features and vocal emotion vectors.
 * Hosler et al.[6] leverage LSTM networks that predict emotion from audio and video Low-Level Descriptors (LLDs) and classify videos as authentic or deepfakes through an additional supervised classifier trained on the predicted emotion.
 # 3. Technical Approach
+## Dataset
+Since the creation of deepfake techniques, a series of datasets have been generated to train and test deepfake detection models.
+Because our model has to extract features both from visual and audio information, it is necessary to select visual-audio based datasets.
+Among them, two famous ones are DeepfakeTIMIT (DFTIMIT[11]) and DFDC[12].
+### DFTIMIT

+### DFDC

 # 4. Evaluation and Results